-Link to KSLS Majors Club Link to PEK web page
+Link to HandShake Link to KSLS Majors Club Link to PEK web page Student Exit Survey

 5.02 Written policies and procedures shall exist for admission, retention, and dismissal of students from the academic unit.
-Suggested Evidence of Compliance: Materials or specific URL locations documenting policies and procedures for admission, retention, and dismissal of students from the academic unit, and evidence of adherence to the policies and procedures.

 Policies relative to admission, retention and dismissal of students from the Leisure Studies Program typically mirror those required for all students majoring in a degree program from the College of Education insert here from CAEP Hyperlinks.